 Johanna Rothman consults, speaks, and writes on managing high-technology product development.
 She has helped managers, teams, and organizations to become more effective by applying her pragmatic approaches to their issues of hiring, project management, risk management, and people management.

 She’s the author of Predicting the Unpredictable: Pragmatic Approaches to Estimating Project Schedule or Cost, Manage Your Job Search, Hiring Geeks That Fit, Manage Your Project Portfolio: Increase Your Capacity and Finish More Projects, Manage It!
 Your Guide to Modern Pragmatic Project Management, and Behind Closed Doors: Secrets of Great Management.

 Upcoming Author Events

 Is your project or organization's approach to agile stuck?
-If so, join us for a simulation-based approach to learning what might work.
-(Influential Agile Leader, Toronto)
+If so, join us for a simulation-based approach to learning what might work for you.
+(Influential Agile Leader, Boston)